-The residents within the project area would experience short-term minor impacts due to the construction work.
+The residents within the project area would experience short-term minor adverse impacts due to the construction work.
 It is anticipated that all construction would be completed within 3 years and all local, state, and federal regulations would be followed.
 Construction would be phased to minimize neighborhood disturbance to the greatest extent practicable.
-Construction impacts are temporary and any impacts would cease upon project completion.
+Construction impacts are temporary, and any impacts would cease upon project completion.

-Both short-term and long-term impacts would be associated with Alternative 2.
-The short-term impacts would include construction-related impacts.
-Alternative 2 would include approximately \$106,000,000 of total construction costs, providing several hundred full-time equivalent jobs during the course of the 3-year phased construction (assuming labor costs are 40% of total construction costs).106 In addition, businesses located within the project area would experience minor impacts due to the construction work, especially during the implementation of the roadway improvements.
-It is anticipated that all construction would be completed within three years and all local, state, and federal regulations would be followed.
+Both short term and long-term impacts would be associated with Alternative 3.
+The moderate, beneficial, short-term impacts would include construction-related impacts.
+Alternative 3 would include approximately \$115,000,000 of total construction costs, generating about 663 full time equivalent jobs during the course of the 3-year phased construction (assuming labor costs are 40 percent of total construction costs).110 In addition, businesses located within the project area would experience direct, short-term, minor, adverse impacts due to the construction work, especially during the implementation of the roadway improvements.
+Alternative 3 road improvements include realigning the western portion of Kimball Terrace and modifying the existing intersection at Campostella Road.
+The realigned road would no longer traverse between the commercial properties, but instead extend along the edge of Ohio Creek.
+New commercial entrances would be developed for the two major businesses that exist along this stretch of Kimball Terrace.
+It is anticipated that all construction would be completed within 3 years and all local, state, and federal regulations would be followed.
 Construction would be phased to minimize disturbances to existing businesses to the greatest extent practicable.

-Long-term impacts include the loss of property taxes due to the change in land use from residential to vacant land for 15 properties, and a third residential property becoming the location of a pump station.
-The economic impact of this would be minor and may even be positive due to the potential of increased property values.
-However, there is a long-term economic benefit to the study area.
+Direct, long-term, minor, adverse impacts include the loss of property taxes due to the change in land use from residential to vacant land, or utility infrastructure, for 19 properties.
+The economic impact of this would be minor.
+However, there is a longterm direct economic benefit to the study area.
 Based on the Norfolk Coastal Adaptation and Community Transformation Plan's Cost Benefits Analysis, improvements presented in Alternatives 2, 3, and 4 would provide an estimated net present value benefit of \$116,968,617 (low estimate) to \$224,119,946 (high estimate).
-This includes benefits in resiliency (direct physical damages, essential facility and critical service loss, human impact, and economic losses); environmental; social (recreational, health, and aesthetics); and economic revitalization.107
+This includes benefits in resiliency (direct physical damages, essential facility and critical service loss, human impact, and economic losses); environmental; social (recreational, health, and aesthetics); and economic revitalization resulting in direct, moderate, beneficial impacts.111